BMW 6 Series (E24): 1976

 The new 6 Series coupé, using the model code E24, was introduced to the press in March 1976, suggesting production commenced in 1975.

-Initially there where two models available: 630 CS and 633 CSI.
+Initially there were two models available: 630 CS and 633 CSI.
 Karmann constructed the 6 series coupé, as well as the earlier BMW coupés.
 There were a total of 1665 units of the 630 CS (plus 410 630 CSi, bound for the United States) and 2858 units of the 633 CSi (this number also includes right-hand drive cars) produced in the first year, amongst a total of 4,933 cars produced for the year.

 1977

 Production of E24 continued in 1977 at Karmann as a complete assembly until August, when only the steel body shell was made by Karmann and then shipped to BMW's plant in Dingolfing for assembly.

-Karmann-bodied cars are now rare and highly collectable, particularly in original condition in early factory colours such as orange (028 Phönix), green (079 Mitgrün), and yellow (070 Golf) - the later very rare.
+Karmann-bodied cars are now rare and highly collectable, particularly in original condition in early factory colours such as orange (028 Phönix), green (079 Mintgrün), and yellow (070 Golf) - the latter very rare.